Erismd/CC13_solo_project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Simple Blog Posting App
+This is a simple easy web blog posting app where you can see your friends posts as well.

 In the project directory, you can run: